calistasalsabila/Programming-Language/Java/material/java_oop/05_constructor.md

 ✅ `this()` can be used to **call another constructor** within the same class.

 ---
-## 🌟 Conclusion
+## Conclusion
 Constructors play a crucial role in **object initialization**.
-By understanding **default, parameterized, overloaded, copy constructors, and constructor chaining**, you can effectively manage object creation in Java! 🚀🔥
+By understanding **default, parameterized, overloaded, copy constructors, and constructor chaining**, you can effectively manage object creation in Java!

+> 📚 This is part of the Java OOP chapter.